tropt1/sudoku_solver/README.md

 How to use:

-1.  clone <repository https>
+1. make a repository where you will clone the project
+2. create venv with required dependences
+3. ```git clone``` %repository https%
-2. run sudoku.py
+4. run sudoku.py